kanekou/snakes_utils/README.md

 ## License

-The source code is licensed MIT, see LICENSE.txt.
+The source code is licensed MIT